The Ripple Effect of Gratitude

 Being a Grateful Leader

 What does it mean to be a grateful leader?
 It’s more than an enthusiastic “way to go, team” at the end of a successful project.
 It’s more than a staff holiday party with secret Santas and catered food.
-It’s more than quarterly bonuses and “employee of the month” awards.
+It’s more than quarterly bonuses and employee recognition awards.
 All these things matter in the big scheme of things, but it’s the little things that will truly show gratitude.
 Follow these tips to become a grateful leader:

 Keep it simple.
 Giving thanks doesn’t have to be extravagant.
 Often, the simplest forms of appreciation have the most power.